mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/add_plugin.md

 #### Review Commit
 <!--
-Please link to an open-source repository and release that should be used for review.
-It does not suffice to point at an already built plugin: Mattermost code reviews and builds all plugins itself when listing in the marketplace.
+Please link to an open source repository and release that should be used for review.
+As Mattermost code reviews and builds all plugins itself when listing in the Marketplace, the link cannot point at an already built plugin.
 -->

 ## Checklist
 <!--
-Please go through this checklist and confirm every item.
-If your plugin doesn't fulfil every item, leave a comment explaining why.
+Go through this checklist and confirm every item.
+If your plugin doesn't fulfill every item, leave a comment explaining why.
 -->

 **Product Requirements**